Nansloe Manor: 20th and 21st centuries

 Major Tanner Rogers, his son, inherited the Manor in circa 1940.
 Nansloe was requisitioned during the Second World War and sick Italian and German prisoners of war were billeted here.
 In 1942 it was bought back into the Penrose Estate by Captain John Lionel Rogers.
 John Lionel Rogers died on 5 November 1961, without issue; his younger brother gave up his right of succession in favour of his eldest son, Lieutenant Commander J P Rogers.

 In 1974 Nansloe Manor was given to the National Trust as part of a package of over 1500 acre of woodland and farmland, Loe Pool, houses, buildings and four miles (6 km) of foreshore.
-However, as the Manor House at that time was not a listed building, the Trust decided to sell it off, along with The Lodge and Nansloe Farm.
+However, as the Manor House at that time was not a listed building, the Trust decided to sell it, along with The Lodge and Nansloe Farm.
 Since 1975 Nansloe Manor has been in private ownership and was run as a hotel for many years, although it has now reverted to a private dwelling.